California Laws About Pedestrian and Bicycle Travel

 Senate Bill 99 established a state Active Transportation Program to fund pedestrian, bicycle, and Safe Routes to School projects with federal Transportation Alternatives, State Highway Account, and other federal funds.
 The ATP will be the primary source for federal and state Safe Routes to School grants in California starting in 2014.

-This bill, passed in September 2013, enacted the Three Feet for Safety Act, which requires the driver of a motor vehicle overtaking and passing a bicycle that is proceeding in the same direction on a highway to pass at a distance of no less than 3 feet between any part of the motor vehicle and any part of the bicycle or its operator.
+Assembly Bill 1371 enacted the Three Feet for Safety Act, requiring the driver of a motor vehicle overtaking and passing a bicycle that is proceeding in the same direction on a highway to pass at a distance of no less than 3 feet between any part of the motor vehicle and any part of the bicycle or its operator.
 This new law is meant to reduce car-bicycle crashes.

-This bill, referred to as a "vulnerable road user law" was passed in August, 2014.
-It raises the fines for drivers that injure vulnerable road users, including pedestrians, bicyclists, and people using wheelchairs.
+Assembly Bill 2398, referred to as a "vulnerable road user law", raises fines for drivers that injure vulnerable road users, including pedestrians, bicyclists, and people using wheelchairs.

 Assembly Bill 1218 amends Sections 21080.20 and 21080.20.5 of the Public Resources Code that relate to environmental quality.
 AB 1218 extends the sunset on the exemption from January 1, 2018, to January 1, 2021 for exemptions to CEQA related to bicycle transportation plans and projects that consists of the restriping of streets and highways for bicycle lanes in urbanized areas.